Updated 23 July 2021

 Any correspondence or material shared with a committee chair, in their role as chair, will be considered to be correspondence with a committee and may be published, and shared with other committee members and relevant officials.

-Before accepting material from those aged 13 or under, we require authorisation from the young person’s parent or guardian.
+Before accepting contributions from individuals under 13 years old, we require authorisation from the young person’s parent or guardian.
 This may be provided in the form of an email from the young person’s parent or guardian.

 Retention and use of your contact details